egnha/gestalt/README.md

 ## `%>>>%` is not a pipe

-Despite the syntactic similarity, the `%>>>%` operator is fundamentally different from the magrittr `%>%` operator.
+Despite the syntactic similarity, the `%>>>%` operator is conceptually distinct from the magrittr `%>%` operator.
 Whereas `%>%` “pipes” a value into a function to yield a value, `%>>>%` *composes* functions to yield a function.

-The main difference, however, is that the idioms of lists apply to composite functions made by `%>>>%`, so that you inspect, modify, and repurpose them in an intuitive way.
+The most significant distinction, however, is that list idioms apply to composite functions made by `%>>>%`, so that you can inspect, modify, and repurpose them, intuitively.

 ### Select segments of functions using indexing